Nidhishree-Positive/LIC-report_1/IC 555 timer apllication.md

 ![image](https://github.com/user-attachments/assets/79ba7aa2-2163-4e6b-b4ec-69a2d2c33e2a)

 **Internal Circuit of 555 Timer IC**

 The 555 timer IC consists of:

-Voltage Divider: Three equal resistors form a voltage divider providing reference voltages at 1/3 and 2/3 of Vcc.
+**Voltage Divider**: Three equal resistors form a voltage divider providing reference voltages at 1/3 and 2/3 of Vcc.

-Two Comparators:
+**Two Comparators**:

-Trigger Comparator: Checks if trigger voltage (Pin 2) is below 1/3 Vcc to set the flip-flop.
+**Trigger Comparator**: Checks if trigger voltage (Pin 2) is below 1/3 Vcc to set the flip-flop.

-Threshold Comparator: Checks if threshold voltage (Pin 6) is above 2/3 Vcc to reset the flip-flop.
+**Threshold Comparator**: Checks if threshold voltage (Pin 6) is above 2/3 Vcc to reset the flip-flop.

-SR Flip-Flop: Controls output state based on comparator inputs.
+**SR Flip-Flop**: Controls output state based on comparator inputs.

-Discharge Transistor: Connected to Pin 7; turns ON to discharge timing capacitor when output is LOW and OFF when output is HIGH.
+**Discharge Transistor**: Connected to Pin 7; turns ON to discharge timing capacitor when output is LOW and OFF when output is HIGH.

-Output Stage: Push-pull transistor provides the output signal on Pin 3.
+**Output Stage**: Push-pull transistor provides the output signal on Pin 3.

-Control Voltage (Pin 5): Allows external adjustment of the 2/3 Vcc threshold voltage for timing control.
+**Control Voltage (Pin 5)**: Allows external adjustment of the 2/3 Vcc threshold voltage for timing control.

 Operation.

-Operation:
+**Operation**:

 * When Pin 2 voltage < 1/3 Vcc → Output goes HIGH, discharge transistor OFF (capacitor charges).

 * When Pin 6 voltage > 2/3 Vcc → Output goes LOW, discharge transistor ON (capacitor discharges).

 This internal setup enables the 555 timer to work as a stable oscillator or timer.

+555 Timer Working
+The NE555 timer IC generally operates in 3 modes:

+1.Astable Mode
+2.Monostable Mode
+3.Bi-stable modes

+### Monostable Mode (One-Shot Mode) of IC 555

+**Operation**:
+The 555 timer produces a single output pulse of a fixed duration in response to a trigger input (a negative pulseThis configuration consists of one stable and one unstable state.
+The stable state can be chosen as either high or low by the user.
+If the stable output is set at high (1), the output of the timer is high (1).

+**Trigger**: A negative pulse at the trigger pin (Pin 2) starts the timing cycle.
+**Output**: The output (Pin 3) goes HIGH for a time period 𝑇=1.1×𝑅×𝐶 then returns LOW.
+**Applications**: Pulse generation, timers, switch debouncing, missing pulse detection.

+**Timing Components**: One resistor (R) and one capacitor (C) determine the pulse width.

+### Astable Mode (Free Running Oscillator) of IC 555

+**Operation**:
+The 555 timer continuously oscillates between HIGH and LOW states without any external trigger, generating a square wave (pulse train).This means there will be no stable level of output.
+So the output will be swinging between high and low.
+This character of unstable output is used as a clock or square wave output for many applications.

+**Output**: The output (Pin 3) produces a continuous series of pulses with frequency and duty cycle controlled by two resistors and one capacitor.

+Frequency & Duty Cycle:Frequency 𝑓=1.44/(𝑅1+2𝑅2)𝐶f , Duty Cycle depends on 𝑅1 and 𝑅2 .
+**Applications**: Clock pulses, LED flashers, tone generation, PWM signals.

+**Timing Components**: Two resistors (R1, R2) and one capacitor (C).

+### Bi-stable Mode

+In bistable mode, both the output states are stable.
+At each interrupt, the output changes from low (0) to high (1) and vice versa, and stays there.
+For example, if we have a high (1) output, it will go low(0) once it receives an interrupt and stays low (0) till the next interrupt changes the status.
+​